telerik/xaml-docs/knowledge-base/kb-windowsformhost-rendering.md

     </tbody>
 </table>

 ## Description

-How to render `Windows Form Host` if the `Panel` is collapsible in `RadRibbonView` element.
+The content of `RadRibbonView` is not visible when the control is [minimizable]({%slug radribbonview-minimization%}) and `WindowsFormsHost` is used.

 ## Solution

-To host `Windows Forms` content in a `WPF Window` or Popup, you should disable its transparency, otherwise the `Windows Forms` content won't get displayed.
+To host `WindowsFormsHost` content in a WPF Window or Popup, you should disable its transparency, otherwise the `WindowsFormsHost` content won't get displayed.

 #### __[C#]__
 {{region kb-windowsformhost-rendering}}